jamesnvc/occasionallycogent/_posts/2016-12-02-greasing-the-groove.md

 {% include image.html url="/images/grooving/status_bar.png" alt="status bar output" caption="Greasing the Groove in the status bar" %}

-Note that in the block, I both gave it an interval to refresh on and a signal, so it will run the script to re-update the text in the bar both every sixty seconds *and* whenever i3blocks recieves a signal with value 12 (i.e. SIGUSR2).
+Note that in the block, I both gave it an interval to refresh on and a signal, so it will run the script to re-update the text in the bar both every sixty seconds *and* whenever i3blocks receives a signal with value 12 (i.e. SIGUSR2).
 The docs recommend against this, but I needed to do so in this case:
 I want it to update on demand, when we add a new exercise, but I also don't want to see yesterday's information at the beginning of a day before I've tracked anything.